-In most cases, you and your spouse will own your house jointly.
+Are you trying to determine your home value to split in a divorce process?
+In most cases, you and your spouse will own your marital home jointly.
 That means you’ve jointly developed equity in the home.
 The basic definition of equity is the part of your home’s value that you own at a given point in time.

 Your home’s fair market value is also a number that changes over time, usually growing larger.
-If you’ve owned your house for a number of decades, its current value is likely significantly higher than the purchase price at the time you first became a homeowner.
+If you’ve owned your house for several decades, its current real estate value is likely significantly higher than the purchase price at the time you first became a homeowner.
 Although you may see an assessed value that changes each year on your real property tax statements, this is not the best gauge of current value.